Mass. Palm Reader Stole Over $70,000 From Client in Exorcism Scheme, Police Say

-A woman who runs a palm-reading business is being accused of stealing more than $70,000 from a client whose daughter she said was possessed by a demon, and police in Massachusetts are asking anyone else who thinks they might have been similarly swindled to come forward.
+A woman who runs a palm-reading business is being accused of stealing more than $70,000 from a client, and police in Massachusetts are asking anyone else who thinks they might have been similarly swindled to come forward.

-Tracey Milanovich allegedly told the victim of the scam that she needed cash and household items to exorcise the demon, police in Somerset said Thursday in a news release.
+Tracey Milanovich allegedly told the victim of the scam that her daughter was possessed, and Milanovich needed cash and household items to exorcise the demon, police in Somerset said Thursday in a news release.

 Milanovich, who ran Tracy's Psychic Palm Reader on County Street, faces charges of larceny, intimidation of a witness and multiple counts of obtaining property over $250 by trick, police said.
 She was arraigned Monday at Fall River District Court.